Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Mid-Tier

-Mid-range inflatable kayaks like the Advanced Elements AdvancedFrame ($670) will go for around $600-1,000, and be better equipped to face a wider variety of water and paddling uses.
+Mid-range inflatable kayaks like the Advanced Elements AdvancedFrame ($670) will go for around $600-1,000, and are better equipped to face a wider variety of water and paddling uses.
 The multiple air chamber design on the AdvancedFrame is undoubtedly more expensive to produce, but it yields a much more rigid and stable kayak.
-At $700, the Aquaglide Deschutes 145 nets you the ability to paddle with a partner, or single-hand if you like.

 Bumping up the price a bit more allows you to have drop-stitch construction in your kayak, which can greatly improve performance.
-The Kokopelli Platte ($899) and NRS Pike ($995) both have drop stitch floors, and the paddle is much more responsive and faster for it.
-It’s good to note that some kayaks will even offer a drop stitch floor as an upgrade, which can allow you to get into a kayak for cheaper, and then add on the floor when you’re after more technical ability.
+The Kokopelli Platte ($899) has a drop-stitch floor, and the paddle is much more responsive and faster for it.
+It’s good to note that some kayaks will even offer a drop-stitch floor as an upgrade, which can allow you to get into a kayak for cheaper, and then add on the floor when you’re after more technical ability.

 Premium